 2) Non-critical suppliers

-Likelihood of risks and impact levels
+Likelihood of Risk and Impact Severity

 |Very high||One instance per month or more/over THB 10 million||4|